The Magic Trick

 Perfect example of circular logic.

-Hopefully the magic tricks utilized to create the appearance of the effectiveness of the vaccines has become clearer now and will no longer be effective to persuade anyone on the fence.
+Hopefully, the magic tricks utilized to create the appearance of the effectiveness of the vaccines have become clearer now and will no longer be effective to persuade anyone on the fence.
 When a “virus” needs to be either eradicated or minimized, all it takes is hiding the symptoms of disease under various names and disguises with either a new “viral” and/or bacterial cause.
 This decrease can also be helped along by reducing or eliminating environmental toxins associated with the same symptoms of disease and by changing the diagnostic criteria in order to make diagnosis less likely as seen in the case with polio.

 We have seen this same situation with “Covid-19.”
 When the flu and other respiratory “viruses” needed to disappear for ‘Covid” to emerge, the symptoms were lumped into “Covid” along with many other unrelated ailments.
 Remember “Covid toes” and MIS-C, a.k.a. frostbite and Kawasaki disease?
 Cases of all “non-Covid” diseases dropped dramatically, even cancers and heart attacks.
 However, once the vaccine needed to be shown to be effective, “Covid” cases decreased while the “flu” and “RSV” re-emerged along with other respiratory diseases and ailments.
 They can keep this magic trick going as long as we continue to get hoodwinked by their theatrics.
 However, if you can see past the illusions, they will have to come up with new tricks in order to fool you.
 Let’s continue to unveil their deceptions until they have nothing left to pull out of their hat.